gregsavvy/gregsavvy/README.md

 ### Hi there! 👋

-### I love coding and I’m constantly trying to improve the reach of my tech skills in general and my knowledge of Go in particular.
+### I love coding and project management.
+I’m constantly trying to improve the reach of my tech skills in general and my knowledge of Go in particular.
 Why Go?
 I think it's because I believe brevity, clarity and efficiency in coding structure of any project is important and Go is designed with such qualities in mind.

 ### Please, feel free to look through my repos below.